Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

-We first consider a network of \(N\) all-to-all coupled identical van der Pol oscillators with symmetric linear couplings.
-In the absence of coupling a single \textit{van der Pol} oscillator has following equation of motion
+We first consider a network of \(N\) all-to-all coupled identical vdP oscillators with symmetric linear couplings.
+In the absence of coupling, a single vdP oscillator has the following equation of motion